violacampos/multicalibration/README.md

 > **Multicalibration for LLM-based Code Generation**
 > [Viola Campos, Robin Kuschnereit and Adrian Ulges] (2025)

-It includes all code and configuration files necessary to reproduce the experiments described in the paper.
+It includes all code files necessary to reproduce the experiments described in the paper.
-The accompanying dataset will be made publicly available via Hugging Face.
+The accompanying dataset is publicly available via Hugging Face.

 ---